Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Method

 \subsubsection{Multi-Step Reasoning}

-Besides $(\mathcal{T}, D)$, the agent maintains a context memory $\mathcal{M}$ for the reasoning process, initiated to include the global summary $\tilde{\mathcal{G}}$, i.e. $\mathcal{M}_0=\{\tilde{\mathcal{G}}\}$.
-Let $q_{org}$ denotes the original question.
-At each reasoning step $t$, the planner dynamically selects to call a tool $T_{a_t}$ with a modified query $q_t$ with optional time ranges based on the current context: $a_t = \pi_{\text{LLM}}(q_{org}, \mathcal{T}, \mathcal{M}_t)$, where $\pi_{\text{LLM}}$ denotes the LLM-driven policy that determines which tool to invoke.
-The tool results $(r_t, \tau'_t) = T_{a_t}(q_t;D)$ and the tool call context are integrated into the context memory to guide subsequent reasoning within the \textit{think–act–observe} loop, i.e. $\mathcal{M}_t=\{\mathcal{M}_{t-1};(T_{a_t}, q_t);(r_t, \tau'_t)\}$.
-The iteration continues until it finds the answer or the maximum iteration step is reached.
+In addition to $(\mathcal{T}, D)$, the agent maintains a context memory $\mathcal{M}$, initialized with the global summary $\tilde{\mathcal{G}}$, i.e. $\mathcal{M}_0=\{\tilde{\mathcal{G}}\}$.
+Let $q_{org}$ denote the original question.
+At reasoning step $t$, the planner dynamically selects to call a tool $T_{a_t}$ and forms an intermediate query $q_t$ with an optional time window based on the current memory: $a_t = \pi_{\text{LLM}}(q_{org}, \mathcal{T}, \mathcal{M}_t)$, where $\pi_{\text{LLM}}$ denotes the LLM-driven policy that determines which tool to invoke.
+The tool results $(r_t, \tau'_t) = T_{a_t}(q_t;D)$, and the tool call context are integrated into the context memory to guide subsequent reasoning, i.e. $\mathcal{M}_t=\{\mathcal{M}_{t-1};(T_{a_t}, q_t);(r_t, \tau'_t)\}$.
+The process repeats until it finds the answer or a maximum number of steps is reached.
 Figure~\ref{fig:case_pipeline} shows an example for a counting-like query that needs long contexts.
-The agent first calls the \textit{Global Scene Browse} tool to locate the \textit{“second-to-last song”} and obtain its content and time span.
-It then calls \textit{Visual Inspect} tool to analyze the segment of the \textit{song “One" (55:00–57:00)}, which returns \textit{“two singers playing guitar and one playing percussion"}, enabling the agent to derive the final answer.
+The agent first calls the \textit{Global Scene Browse} tool to locate the \textit{``second-to-last song''} and obtain its content and time span.
+It then calls \textit{Visual Inspect} tool to analyze the segment of the \textit{song ``One'' (55:00-57:00)}, which returns \textit{``two singers playing guitar and one playing percussion''}, enabling the agent to derive the final answer.